 7) Check out the Opera

 Another must-see thing to do in Nice in the winter is an opera.
 Take in some culture at the Opéra Nice Côte d’Azur.
 This beautiful building was re-opened in 1885 after a massive fire in 1881.
 The original theatre, the “petit théâtre en bois” (little wood theatre) was first created in 1776.
 There you can enjoy operas, symphonies and philharmonic music throughout the year.
 This season you can see Tosca, Eugène Onéguine and Carmen.
 You can also enjoy chamber music at the Chagall Museum and the Louis Nucéra Library auditorium.

 8) Shop ’til you drop!

-Winter sales start mid-January and go on for about a month, so you can stock up on warm-weather items at a fraction of the cost – so leave space in your suitcase.
-You can find great deals in the local shopping malls of Nice Etoile on Jean Medecin in the heart of Nice, Cap 3000, which is out by the airport (there are numerous buses from the center of Nice that will take you there), and there is a new shopping mall in neighboring Cagnes-sur-Mer called Polygon Riviera.
+Winter sales in Nice start mid-January and go on for about a month, so you can stock up on warm-weather items at a fraction of the cost – so leave space in your suitcase.
+You can do some great shopping in winter in Nice.
+You’ll find great deals in the local shopping malls of Nice Etoile on Jean Medecin in the heart of Nice, Cap 3000, which is out by the airport (there are numerous buses from the center of Nice that will take you there), and there is a new shopping mall in neighboring Cagnes-sur-Mer called Polygon Riviera.
 Take a train from the main train station at Nice Ville and get off at the Cagnes-sur-Mer SNCF train station.
 From there, take the 57 bus right outside directly to Polygon.